 from their owners.
 Both types of partnerships require a minimum number of two participants and a maximum number of 20 participants.

 Incorporating a Private Company Limited by Shares (LTD) in Cyprus

 This is the most common type of company used in Cyprus

 and it is founded by one or more partners - up to 50.
 Other important requirements for setting up a private limited liability company are a local address and a secretary.
 The shareholders subscribe shares, monetary or non-monetary, which are given a nominal value and cannot be transferred.
 The members of a private company limited by shares

 are liable to the company's debts and obligations only to the extent of the nominal value of their shares.
 In a private company limited by shares, there is no minimum required capital.
-If you need assistance in opening this type of company, you can rely on our Cypriot company formation agents.
+If you need assistance in opening this type of company, you can rely on our experts in company formation in Cyprus.

 Registering a Public Company Limited by Shares (PLC) in Cyprus